gaureshgawasmn/jpa-demo/README.md

 #### Employee
 Employee is an abstract class having two concrete implementations FullTimeEmployee and PartTimeEmployee which are used to showcase options available for inheritance with JPA and Hibernate

+### Spring Data JPA
+Using spring data jpa exposed the CourseSpringDataRepository at path /courses you can try it http://localhost:8081/courses

+This will expose all the url with operations on courses.
+Helpful in prototype phase not recommended for production.